-With insight spanning three decades and an ever-expanding pool of practitioners, PRINCE2 has more than earned its title as the world’s most popular project management framework.
+With insight spanning three decades and an ever-expanding pool of practitioners, PRINCE2 6th Edition has more than earned its title as the world’s most popular project management framework.
 Taking projects from conception to completion, PRINCE2 prioritizes clarity, structure and the all-important ‘Business Case’.
 The modern business environment is experiencing a boom in demand for project managers, and PRINCE2 provides actionable, comprehensive and demonstrably practical insight for practitioners across all industries, sectors and locations.

 Several elements go into a successful PRINCE2 project, and one of the most critical is the effective management of risk.
 The PRINCE2 risk management strategy takes an entrepreneurial approach, recognizing that risks, while inevitable, can either be problems or opportunities.
 The framework offers a well-structured approach to assessing, preparing for, and managing risks in a way that controls the impact they can have on projects.
 It also prioritizes recording insight, ensuring that even the most significant risks will at least leave teams with valuable insight moving forward.